 What is Disordered Eating?

 Disordered eating includes a wide range of unhealthy or abnormal eating patterns that are most typically viewed on a spectrum as shown below.
-All disordered eating patterns are important to notice and consider speaking with a wellness professional regarding.
+Disordered eating patterns are important to pay close attention to.
 Many struggling with disordered eating will not fit the strict criteria for an eating disorder yet it can be helpful to discuss all that is happening in relation to a person’s eating patterns with a wellness professional.

 When Healthy Eating Becomes Unhealthy